 The Acute Respiratory Distress Syndrome (ARDS) represents a common syndrome arising from numerous, heterogeneous, and often-independent disease processes.
 Accordingly, a single potential pharmacologic treatment for ARDS, if uniformly applied to all patients regardless of underlying disease pathophysiology, would likely fail to consistently improve patient outcomes.
 For clinical studies to overcome this obstacle, a new appreciation of ARDS mechanistic and phenotypic heterogeneity is required, enabling future precision medicine approaches to the recognition and treatment of lung injury.

 This Conference will provide an international forum bringing together leading basic, translational, and clinical ARDS researchers while welcoming research trainees in pulmonology and critical care medicine, with the goal of identifying shared interests that will lead to more productive research and more effective personalized therapies.
 Finally, the varied scientific themes and therapeutic strategies emerging during the conference will be reconciled in a concluding Conference Summary presented by Dr. Thomas Martin (University of Washington).
-Three Thomas L. Petty Fellow Travel Awards will be awarded in the amount of $1,000/award to help defray the costs for female and under-represented minority fellows to present an abstract.
-Abstract deadline is February 14, 2020.
+Three Thomas L. Petty Fellow Travel Awards will be awarded in the amount of $1,000/award to help defray the costs for female and under-represented minority fellows to present an abstract

 In summary, the conference distinguishes itself from other conference in this field by serving as a “think tank” to actively discuss the current state of the field and identify the future directions for basic, translational and clinical research in ARDS.